 They can then be posted to us together with drawings and other appropriate documents.

 Most applications will require a fee.
-You can calculate the fee for your application on the Planning Portal:
+To find out how much a planning application costs use the fee calculator on the Planning Portal:

-For most applications we require 3 sets of the completed application form, drawings and appropriate documents.
+For most applications we require two sets of the completed application form, drawings and appropriate documents.
 We have produced guides which explain what you need to supply with each application.

 If you did not supply them with the online application, or have made a paper application you will need to bring or send them to us:

-- You may submit manufactures' brochures for conservatories and garages and photos to illustrate you project.
+- you may submit manufactures' brochures for conservatories and garages and photos to illustrate your project.
 These are no substitute for scaled drawings